Skip to content

 Minimizes Pressure Ulcers

-This is the percentage of residents that suffered from a pressure ulcer.
-Pressure ulcers are considered to be a barometer of nursing care at a nursing home.
-Pressure ulcers, which are also known as bed sores, are often the result of residents staying in one position for too long.
+This is the percentage of residents who suffered from a pressure ulcer.
+Pressure ulcers, also referred to as bed sores, are routinely caused by residents staying in one position for too long.
+Better nursing protocols can reduce the number of pressure ulcers sustained by residents in a nursing home.

 Minimizes Serious Falls